 Tip 2 - Get organised

-During the open book exam, you may be tempted to have a large amount of notes and resources at your fingertips to make you feel more secure.
+During the online open book exam, you may be tempted to have a large amount of notes and resources at your fingertips to make you feel more secure.
 However, this can lead to confusion, loss of focus and wasted time.
 It's best to work from a few pages of relevant, concise notes and carefully selected texts.

 Before the exam